You Weren't There (song)

 "You Weren't There" is a song by Norwegian singer-songwriter Lene Marlin.
-Written by Marlin and produced by Mike Hodges, the song was released as the first single from Marlin's sophomore studio album, Another Day (2003).
+Written by Marlin and produced by Mike Hodges, the song was released as the first single from Marlin's second studio album, Another Day (2003).
 The song premiered on French and Italian radio stations on 18 July 2003 and was serviced to European and Asian radio the following week, eventually receiving a single release on 5 September 2003.

 "You Weren't There" became Marlin's last hit outside Norway and Italy; it reached number one in both countries but remained a minor hit across the rest of Europe, reaching the top 40 in Sweden and the top 100 in France, Switzerland, and the United Kingdom.
 The song's music video, which shows a romantic couple having fun at a lake and Marlin singing, received negative reviews for Marlin's lacklustre appearance.

 Lyrical content

 Lyrically, the song outlines events in the lives of several children, but someone playing an important role in their lives—possibly a parent or an ex-lover—is not with them to witness their victories and tragedies, living far away.
 The children have been distressed by these absences, worrying that they will miss the specific people every time they close their eyes.
 The first verse is about a girl who wins a game after a long period of longing for the win, but a specific person is not there to share in her happiness, even though she tried to make this person proud.

 In the second verse, a boy celebrates his birthday, receiving gifts and phone calls, but does not receive anything from an unknown person, which has been a regular occurrence for several years.
 Next, a girl get a paper-cut and is upset when she sees her blood, but no one is there to make her feel better.
 The fourth verse describes a boy crying from a broken heart, and the narrator asks how loud he has to cry for an absent individual to hear him.
 The final verse mentions what these people did cannot be undone, and that the children make up stories about them and long for their return.